corn & cheese chile rellenos

-8 large Green New Mexican or Poblano Chiles
+8 Large Green New Mexican Chiles or Poblano Chiles

 Put the tomatoes, garlic, onion, and jalapeno in a shallow baking dish and place on the grill grate before starting your Z Grill.
 (This will expose the vegetables to more wood smoke.)

-When ready to cook, start the Z Grill grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 450F and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, start the Z Grill grill, set the temperature to 450F and preheat, lid closed, for 10 to 15 minutes.

 When the grill is hot, arrange the New Mexican chiles and the sweet corn on the grate and grill until the chiles are blistered and blackened in spots and the corn is lightly browned, 15 to 20 minutes for the chiles and 10 to 15 minutes for the corn, turning with tongs as needed.